-How to Make An Original Irish CoffeeSubscribe to our FREE weekly emails on finding and brewing amazing coffee!
+How to Make An Original Irish CoffeeCLICK HERE to subscribe to our weekly emails on finding and brewing amazing coffee!

 For this video and post, I teamed up with my friends Chris and Julia Tunstall from ABarAbove.com.
 If you’re into mixology, or just want to make killer cocktails at home, then I suggest you check them out.
 Here’s the recipe from their site.

 The original Irish coffee was invented in the 1940s by a chef named Joe Sheridan in Foynes, County Limerick.
 The drink was conceived for a bunch of Americans who were fresh off of a flying boat (yes, that’s a thing) one brutal winter evening.
 They asked Sheridan for some coffee, and he pulled a thoughtful, downright altruistic move by adding whiskey.
 When they remarked on what kind of coffee they were drinking (mistakenly identifying it as “Brazilian”), Sheridan told them it was “Irish coffee.”
 Thus the cocktail was born.

 The drink was then introduced to the United States by Stanton Delaplane, a travel writer for the San Francisco Chronicle.
 Since then, different variations on the concept have proliferated across the globe.
 Here we present the classic recipe.